ialbluwi/11102-f25/lessons/passwords.md

 How can the application authorize users if they don't know their passwords?

 The answer is easy.
-If the application stores an encrypted version of the password at signup, when the user requests to login using a password, this password is encrypted and compared to the encrypted one stored before.
+If the application stores an encrypted version of the password at signup, when the user requests to log in using a password, this password is encrypted and compared to the encrypted one stored before.

 For this procedure to be secure, a **one-way** encryption method must be used.
 I.e., given the password, it should be easy to know its encrypted version.
-However, given the encrypted version, there should be no practical way for knowing the original password.
+However, given the encrypted version, there should be no practical way to know the original password.
 This is often referred to as **hashing**.

 {: .important-title }
 > 📖 Definition